FlashDrag/library-management-system/README.md

   If initially, the first selected field other than `ISBN` and book not found, the user will be prompted to enter the book `ISBN` and the rest book details manually (title, author, genre, year and number of copies).
 After receiving the `ISBN` value, the app will search for the book with the same `ISBN` in the `stock` worksheet.
 If the book with the same `ISBN` already exists in the `stock` worksheet, the user cannot add a new book with the same `ISBN` and existing book will be displayed to the user and the user will be asked to choose the book to add copies to.

+  After the user has selected the book to add copies to, the app will prompts the user to enter the number of copies to add.
+If the number of copies is valid (must be digit and in range 1-10), the number of copies will be added to the selected book and the book will be updated in the `stock` worksheet.
+  Updated book will be displayed to the user with the full information about the book, updated number of copies and number of row in the `stock` worksheet.

 <details><summary>Add book</summary>

 ![add book](docs/images/features/add-book/add-book-1.png)